 Portable devices like USB sticks, SD cards, and hard drives enable users to quickly and conveniently transfer data.
 Also, some businesses use such media to create and store backups.
 However, the portable devices have a small physical size such that unauthorized individuals can steal and access confidential information.
 They introduce significant security challenges in regards to data breaches and integrity or availability preservation.

 Although more secure options like cloud technologies provide safer storage, it is almost impossible to restrict their usage.
 As such, organizations should use portable devices with powerful encryptions.
-The encryptions protect stored data in the event the media falls in authorized hands.
+The encryptions protect stored data in the event the media falls into authorized hands.
 More so, organizations should include asset control procedures that guide the use and disposal of such devices.

 10. Securely encrypt and back up data